mujadidfauzan/mujadidfauzan/README.md

 - 👋 Hi, I’m @mujadidfauzan
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning AI and Robotics
-- 📫 How to reach me ozoramujadid@gmail.com
+- 📫 How to reach me mujadidfauzan29@gmail.com

 <!---
 mujadidfauzan/mujadidfauzan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.